Superfund Research Program

 From left to right, UK SRP Center trainees Molly Frazar, Victoria Klaus, and Kevin Baldridge, picked blackberries for residents of a senior center in Danville, Kentucky.
 (Image courtesy of the UK SRP Center)

 For example, they designed and implemented educational programs to increase fruit and vegetable consumption among people exposed to PCBs.
-Many of these interventions focus on older adults, who may be more susceptible to the harmful effects of hazardous exposures.
+Many of these interventions focus on adult populations, including older adults, who may be more susceptible to the harmful effects of hazardous exposures.

-The team also developed a curriculum, called "Body Balance: Protect Your Body from Pollution with a Healthy Lifestyle," and partnered with the Kentucky Family and Consumer Sciences Cooperative Extension Service to pilot the curriculum in Kentucky communities.
-This curriculum effectively improved environmental health literacy in the community, as did nutrition education programs for older adults.
+For example, the team found that their “Body Balance: Protect Your Body from Pollution with a Healthy Lifestyle,” program effectively improved environmental health literacy in the community, as did their nutrition education programs for older adults.

 Learn more about their work in the NIEHS podcast "Eating a Healthy Diet to Protect Against Pollution."